minimaxir/automl-gs/DESIGN.md

 ## ETL Pipeline

 * The auto-column type inference is still a work in progress, as there are no consistent heuristics on how to do it accurately; hence why there is an option provide column types explicitly if necessary.
 Feel free to file an issue if there is a hole in the heuristics.
-* `id`/`uuid` fields are iignored since there is zero statistical insight to gain from their values (if the order when rows are created is important, a `created_at` Datetime field will capture that).
+* `id`/`uuid`/`guid` fields are iignored since there is zero statistical insight to gain from their values (if the order when rows are created is important, a `created_at` Datetime field will capture that).
 * `dayofweek` and `hour` are *always* extracted for datetime fields. `month` and `year` have a possiblity of overfitting in combination with `dayofweek`/`hour`, which is why they are tuned.
 * Multiple input text fields will always use the same encoder / shared model architecture for efficiency.
 * The `quantiles` and `percentiles` strategies for bucketing numeric data are an improvement on the traditional break-data-into-*n*-equal-intervals as it ensures a healthy amount of each input class; numeric data is rarely so uniform.

 ## Data Analysis

 * In addition to the targeted performance metric, all common metrics for the given problem type are also collected.
-This may sound excessive, but it's better to be safe than sorry, and the extra metrics can be used as a sanity check.
+This may sound excessive, but it's much better to be safe than sorry, and the extra metrics can be used as a sanity check.

 ## Model Training